-The carrying amounts of the consolidated entity's assets, and deferred tax assets, are reviewed at each balance sheet date to determine whether there is any indication of impairment.
+The carrying amounts of the consolidated entity's assets, other than inventories and deferred tax assets are reviewed at each balance sheet date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.